School Based Trainee an ‘Asset’ to Host Business

 The Year 11 student works one day a week at Council in the People & Performance team, while undertaking a Certificate III in Business Administration.

-Working one day a week can pose different challenges to young apprentices and trainees, but Libby’s can-do attitude has seen her progress well.
+Working one day a week can pose different challenges to young trainees, but Libby’s can-do attitude has seen her progress well.
 It’s this attitude that has impressed Libby’s supervisor, Emily Bozinovski, the most.

 “Libby’s attitude has to be commended, she is very mature minded and has a great work ethic that makes her really stand out to not only our team, but other sections within Council,” Emily said.